 '''

-#dig This is a decription.
+#dig

 '''

-The keyword "dig" tells Quickfort we are going to be using the Designations menu in DF.
+The keyword dig tells Quickfort we are going to be using the Designations menu in DF.
 The following "mode" keywords are understood:

-'''
+Blueprint mode Description

 dig Designations menu (d)

 build Build menu (b)

 place Place stockpiles menu (p)

 zone Activity zones menu (i)

 query Set building tasks/prefs menu (q)

-'''

-If no modeline appears in the first cell, the file or sheet is interpreted as a #dig blueprint.
+If no modeline appears in the first cell, Quickfort assumes that it's looking at a #dig blueprint.

-There are also "meta" and "notes" blueprints, but we'll talk about those later.
+There are also other modes that don't directly correspond to Dwarf Fortress menus, but we'll talk about those later.

-Optionally following this keyword and a space, you may enter a comment.
+If you like, you may enter a comment after the mode keyword.
 This comment will appear in the output of quickfort list when run from the DFHack# prompt.
 You can use this space for explanations, attribution, etc.